Published: 30 December 2020

 This follows rigorous clinical trials supported by NIHR and a thorough analysis of the data by experts at the MHRA, which has concluded that the vaccine has met its strict standards of safety, quality and effectiveness.

-Development of the vaccine was funded by UK Research and Innovation (UKRI) and the Department of Health and Social Care through the National Institute for Health Research, as part of the joint rapid research response.
+Development of the vaccine was funded by UK Research and Innovation (UKRI) and the Department of Health and Social Care through the NIHR, as part of the joint rapid research response.

-Professor Chris Whitty, Chief Medical Office for England and co-lead of the National Institute for Health Research:
+Professor Chris Whitty, Chief Medical Office for England and co-lead of the NIHR:

 “It is very good news that the independent regulator has now authorised for use the Oxford/AstraZeneca vaccine.
 There has been a considerable collective effort that has brought us to this point.
-The dedication and hard work of scientists, regulators and those who funded the research, such as the National Institute for Health Research (NIHR), United Kingdom Research and Innovation (UKRI) and United Kingdom Vaccine Network (UKVN), and the willingness and selflessness of so many volunteers who took part in the vaccine trials were essential in delivering this safe and effective vaccine.
+The dedication and hard work of scientists, regulators and those who funded the research, such as the NIHR, United Kingdom Research and Innovation (UKRI) and United Kingdom Vaccine Network (UKVN), and the willingness and selflessness of so many volunteers who took part in the vaccine trials were essential in delivering this safe and effective vaccine.
 They deserve our recognition and thanks.”